Understanding Branch Replacement in Git

 git push --force origin master

-Considerations for Git Branch Management
+Taking into Account Git Branch Management

-Frequently Asked Questions on Git Branch Replacement
+Frequently Asked Questions about the Replacement of Git Branch